jiangxinmeng1/tae_design/update_async_index_design.md

 			);

 ```
-- When a table is created with async indexes, a record will be inserted into `mo_intra_system_change_propagation_log` for each async index.
+- When a job is registered, a record will be inserted into `mo_intra_system_change_propagation_log`.
+Each job corresponds to a consumer and synchronizes data into it.
-- When a index is updated, the `last_sync_txn_ts` will be updated.
+- When synchronize change, the `last_sync_txn_ts` will be updated.
-- When the index is dropped, the `drop_at` will be updated and the record will be deleted asynchronously.
+- When a job is unregistered, the `drop_at` will be updated and the record will be deleted asynchronously.
-- To ensure that the transaction for creating or dropping an index has been committed before registering the index in memory, it subscribes to the logtail of `mo_intra_system_change_propagation_log`.It waits for the logtail to deliver the insert or delete information.
+- To ensure that the transaction to register or unregister a job has been committed before registering the index in memory, it subscribes to the logtail of `mo_intra_system_change_propagation_log`.It waits for the logtail to deliver the insert or delete information.
+- There can be multiple jobs on a table, distinguished by their job names.

+- A newly registered job trigger a iteration(i.e. a sychronized task) immediately: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
+Since this task may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

-3. Every 10 seconds, scan indexes and tables in memory.
+3. Every `10 seconds`, executor scan jobs and tables in memory and trigger iterations.

 - It filters out the tables that meet the criteria and checks for updates.
 If there are updates, data synchronization is triggered.
 The iteration task is passed to the executor.
-- Indexes on the same table try to maintain consistent watermarks so they can be synchronized together.
+- Jobs on the same table try to maintain consistent watermarks so they can be synchronized together.It is also possible to configure a job to synchronize independently, so it will not be blocked by other jobs.

-- If an index has a watermark of 0, it is a newly created index: 1.If there are no other indexes on the table, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
-Since this task may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

-- Other iterations will be created based on job config:
+- It skip jobs with watermark of 0, which are newly created jobs and iterations have already been triggered.

+- The job configuration controls when iterations are triggered and whether iterations are shared:

 - Default Job Config